 File size is also important for determining which files to migrate.
 Identifying and moving large files has a significant impact on freeing up space and improving performance when compared to moving small files.
 Furthermore, small files transfer to secondary storage at a slower rate (MB/s) than large files.
 Small files also have a larger impact on the count of files/objects in cloud and object storage, which may incur per-file charges or be subject to an object count maximum.

 StorCycle helps organizations continuously understand how much data they have on primary storage, how old it is, how large it is and where it is located to optimize storage decisions.
-The storage management software solution will scan configured primary file systems, or specific directories, for all files – collecting, aggregating, analyzing and reporting important information about the data.
+The storage lifecycle management software solution will scan configured primary file systems, or specific directories, for all files – collecting, aggregating, analyzing and reporting important information about the data.

 Performance-Driven Scanning Capabilities